The Two Synod Solution

 as being under represented.

-G-11.0304 The presbytery may authorize
+G-11.0304 A presbytery may employ

-Staff the administrative staff services
+Staff administrative staff personnel

-of an executive presbyter and
+including an executive presbyter

-other staff as needed.
-For purposes
+and other staff as needed.
+For

-of coordination, the presbytery
+purposes of coordination, the

-shall consult, with their Primary
+presbytery shall consult, with their Primary

 Synod (Auburn or Westminster)